genropy/genropy_saved/docs/genro/batch/print/print_settings.rst

 ------------

     Allow to send emails to the corresponding people that owns the data you want to print.
+It is mandatory that exists a column specified for the emails.

-For example, if you create a print with all the invoices of 10 doctors, you can choose to send an email to them with their relative invoices.
+    For example, if you create a print with the invoices of 10 doctors, you can choose to send an email to them with their relative invoices.

     The syntax is::

         mail_address = 'fieldName'

-    where `fieldName` is the name of the field that contains the emails in the model :ref:`table`
+    where `fieldName` is the name of the field that contains the doctors' emails in the database model :ref:`table`

 .. _print_mail_tags:

 mail_tags
 ---------

     Specify the authorization level to send emails.

-If the user has the same authorization level of the *mail_tags*, then he can use the :ref:`print_pdf_by_mail` and the :ref:`print_deliver_mails` panes in the :ref:`print_setting_dialog` : more information on :ref:`print_setting_dialog_print_region` section
+    If the user has the same authorization level of the *mail_tags* level, then he can use some additional options of the :ref:`print_setting_dialog` (the :ref:`print_pdf_by_mail` and the :ref:`print_deliver_mails`) For more information, check the :ref:`print_setting_dialog_print` section

 .. _print_templates: